Tuesday of Week 33 of Ordinary Time – Gospel

 Commentary on Luke 19:1-10

 Today we have one of the most delightful stories of Luke and indeed of the whole Gospel.
-It follows immediately – and not by accident – after the healing of a blind man as Jesus enters the city of Jericho, to the northeast of Jerusalem.
+It follows immediately—and not by accident—after the healing of a blind man as Jesus enters the city of Jericho, to the northeast of Jerusalem.

 The central figure is Zacchaeus, who, Luke tells us, was a “chief tax collector” and a rich man.
 This is the only reference in Scripture to a ‘chief tax collector’.
 It probably means he was responsible for a district or region with other tax collectors answerable to him.
 The region at this time was prosperous, so more tax collectors were needed.

 Knowing he was a chief tax collector, it was hardly necessary to mention that he was wealthy.
 Tax collectors were studiously avoided and despised by their fellow-Jews.
-They made contracts with the Roman authorities to collect taxes and made sure that they got from the public what today we might call generous “commissions”.
+They made contracts with the Roman authorities to collect taxes and made sure that they got from the public what today we might call generous ‘commissions’.
 After all, it was a business and they had to make a living.
-And, if an ordinary tax collector could do well, it is easy to imagine how much a chief tax collector might make.
+And, if an ordinary tax collector could do well, it is easy to imagine how much a chief tax collector might earn.

-Apart from forcing people to part with their hard-earned money, they were seen as traitors to their own people by taking their money and giving it to the pagan Roman colonialists occupying their country.
+Apart from forcing people to part with their hard-earned money, tax collectors were seen as traitors to their own people by taking their money and giving it to the pagan Roman colonialists occupying their country.
 One can see how Jesus could cause great offence to the religious-minded by sitting down and eating with such a despised person.

 Zacchaeus heard that Jesus was in town and he was very curious to see what Jesus was like.
-Already we have here an echo of yesterday’s story, because Zacchaeus too wants to ‘see’.
+Already we have here an echo of yesterday’s story, because Zacchaeus too wants to “see”.
 However, at this stage, it seems to be only a kind of curiosity.
 He just wanted to get a glimpse of a person of whom he undoubtedly heard people talk.
 Maybe he had even heard that Jesus had a name for mixing with people like himself.

 Because he was a small man (in more ways than one?), he could not see over the large crowd of people surrounding Jesus.
 So he ran on ahead and climbed into the branches of a sycamore tree to get a better look.
 A sycamore tree can grow to a height of 10 to 15 metres, with a short trunk and spreading branches and hence easy to climb and easily capable of carrying a grown man.